trepidacious/tree-react/README.md

 yarn start
 ```

-The console shows debug output from the update process for components using the data context.
+The console shows debug output from the update process for components using the DataSource context.

 ## tree-core

 A simple, functional software transactional memory, plus an approach to updating it using serialisable transactions, synchronising data between server and clients, and editing immutable data structures using lenses.

 This is still in progress, see [notes](https://github.com/trepidacious/tree-react/blob/master/tree-core/Notes.md).

+## tree-react

+React components for use with tree-core.

+Also still in progress, there is an example of current functionality in electron-app.

 ## scalajs-react-material-ui